hwayne/lets-prove-leftpad/tlaps/readme.md

     Seq(S) <- UNION {[1..m -> S] : m \in Nat}
 ```

+In my case, this model was small enough to run quickly and large enough to
+find all of the problems with my proposed inductive invariants.

 In general, checking an inductive invariant is hard because the state space can
 be enormous.
 Lamport describes a strategy for using pseudo-random sampling of
-the state space in [Using TLC to Check Inductive Invariance](https://lamport.azurewebsites.net/tla/inductive-invariant.pdf),
+a larger state space in [Using TLC to Check Inductive Invariance](https://lamport.azurewebsites.net/tla/inductive-invariant.pdf).
-but I didn't need it in this case.